Home Hernia Mesh Polypropylene Mesh

 Low infection riskHigh adhesion risk

-Comfortable for patientCan shrink, allowing recurrence
+Comfortable for patientCan shrink, leading to recurrence

 Polypropylene Hernia Mesh Coatings

 Manufacturers may sometimes coat polypropylene mesh with additional materials.
-This creates what the industry calls a composite mesh.
+This creates what the industry calls a “composite mesh”.

 The coatings may contain materials designed to help the body adapt to mesh.
 Or they may provide medicines to prevent infection.